forgerock-dss/flow_control/README.md

 # flow_control
-repository to demonstrate A/B journey testing via the flow control node
+Repository to demonstrate A/B journey testing via the flow control node.
+For instructions check out this XXX blog.